Skip to Content

 4. For the filling: Stir together the sugar and flour.
 Crack in the eggs and whisk to combine.

 5. Add the lemon zest and juice and mix until combined.
-Pour over the crust and bake about 20 minutes.
+Pour over the crust and bake for 20-30 minutes or until the lemon filling doesn't jiggle.

 6. Allow to cool in the fridge for a minimum of 2 hours, then sift powdered sugar over the top before cutting into squares.